ACUERDO DE PROCESAMIENTO DE DATOS

 6. processes for regularly testing, assessing, and evaluating the effectiveness of technical and organizational measures for ensuring the security of the processing of Personal Data;

-7. measures for user identification and authorization
+7. measures for user identification and authorization;

 8. measures for the protection of data during transmission;